How Furnace Efficiency Standards Will Change in 2023

-• Save Americans $1.9 billion annually.
+- Save Americans $1.9 billion annually.

-• Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over 30 years, the equivalent of what 61 million homes emit each year.
+- Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over three decades, the equivalent of what 61 million homes emit annually.

-Starting in 2029, the recommended rule would demand all new gas furnaces to be 95 AFUE.
-This means furnaces would change nearly all the gas they use into heat.
+Starting in 2029, the proposed rule would require all new gas furnaces to feature AFUE ratings of 95%.
+This means furnaces would combust nearly 100% of the gas into usable heat.

-But if you’re going to be needing furnace replacement in Jefferson City soon, highly energy-efficient furnaces are ready and available.
-Discover how these furnaces can help you save on energy bills now.
+But if you are considering furnace replacement in soon, highly energy-efficient furnaces are now available.
+Find out how these furnaces can help you save on energy bills now.

 Guide to Condensing Furnaces